temporalio/edu-interacting-with-workflows-typescript-code/exercises/async-activity-completion/README.md

 1. In the `activities.ts` file, extract the task token, which is unique identifier for the Activity Task Execution.

 ## Part B: Schedule your Activity to Run Asynchronously

 1. Using `setTimeout`, schedule your function `startTranslation` to run asynchronously after a one second delay.
 Your `startTranslation` function should take in the task token you defined in part A, as well as the input that is passed into the `translateTerm` function.

 ## Part C: Throw `CompleteAsyncError`

-1. Throw `CompleteAsyncError` to make the Worker forget about `startTranslation` Activity and to signify that `startTranslation` is waiting for an external completion.
+1. Throw a new `CompleteAsyncError` to make the Worker forget about `startTranslation` Activity and to signify that `startTranslation` is waiting for an external completion.

 ## Part D: Call `completeTranslation` function